Menu

 The Wimsen Cave in the Swabian Alb | © Schumann

-STUTTGART – Submerged rivers and lakes, a water pipeline of superlatives and unique water events: Southwest Germany offers some curious facts and stories about water that you can literally get to the bottom of when you visit.
-The following overview shows where the most surprising water stories have their sources.
+STUTTGART – Submerged rivers and lakes, a water pipeline of superlatives, and unique water events: Southwest Germany has some curious water facts and stories to tell, and you can even keep your feet dry when you visit.
+The following overview shows where the most surprising water stories come from.

-Committed to Sharing Knowledge of Water: Baden-Württemberg’s Water Guides
+Committed to Sharing Water Knowledge: Baden-Württemberg’s Water Guides

-The Rhine and the Danube, the Kocher and the Jagst, the Neckar and the Rems – the rivers in Baden-Württemberg are as diverse as the regions through which they flow.
-Over 140 trained water guides have dedicated themselves to conveying the rivers’ characteristics.
-You can go on an expedition with them and explore the water’s ecology and the sustainable development of rivers, learn about their stories and legends.
-Spring adventure trails, water rallies, river experiences in cities and tours to true natural treasures combine water knowledge with fun.
-People who go to the source of the Rems with water guide Susanne Lipp will become water researchers themselves.
-Not only will they find out where the water comes from, but also which animals and plants live on and in it.
+Rhine and Danube, Kocher and Jagst, Neckar and Rems – Baden-Württemberg’s rivers are as diverse as the regions through which they flow.
+More than 140 trained water guides have dedicated themselves to conveying the rivers’ characteristics.
+You can go on an expedition with them and explore the water’s ecology and the sustainable development of rivers, and learn about their stories and legends.
+Spring adventure trails, water rallies, river experiences in the city and tours to real natural treasures combine water knowledge with fun.
+For example, when you go to the source of the Rems River with water guide Susanne Lipp, you will become a water researcher yourself and find out where the water in the Rems River comes from and which animals and plants live on and in it.

-Stuttgart is considered a “city on the River Neckar,” even though the river only passes through the city away from its center.
-The Nesenbach is actually much closer but you would not know it as it flows underground.
-It provides the water for the over 250 fountains and water features throughout Stuttgart which not only cool off the capital but also give it the nickname the “fountain metropolis.”
-Stuttgart has the second largest mineral water reserve in Europe after Budapest.
-In fact, the mineral and medicinal water bubble out of many of the fountains producing 132 gallons per second.
-The oldest fountain is probably in the Heslach district and has been known as the “Schlenklinsbrunnen” since 1343.
-The Galatea Fountain from the 19th century is a popular photo opportunity.
-The Stuttgarter Brünnele Foundation is committed to maintaining the numerous facilities and awards fountain sponsorships.
+Stuttgart is known as the “city by the Neckar River,” even though the river only passes through the city away from its centre.
+The Nesenbach Stream is much closer, but flows underground.
+Instead, more than 250 fountains and water features provide cooling.
+They have earned the state capital the nickname ‘fountain metropolis’.
+Stuttgart has the second-largest mineral water reserve in Europe after Budapest.
+In fact, mineral and medicinal water gushes from many of the fountains producing 500 litres (132 gallons) per second.
+The oldest fountain is probably in the Heslach district and has been known as the ‘Schlenklinsbrunnen’ since 1343.
+The 19th-century Galatea Fountain is a popular photo opportunity.
+The Stuttgart Fountain Foundation is committed to preserving the numerous fountains and awards sponsorships.
 You can get an overview on a guided or individual fountain tour.

 stuttgart-tourist.de/en

-In the rushing water of the Neidlinger ball mill, the marble pieces dance back and forth as if they were made of Styrofoam.
-The edges continue to grind away until perfect round shapes are created.
-Each ball is unique: the internal structure of the Jurassic rock from Swabia is only revealed through the round cut Alb.
-Anyone who decides to buy will have a difficult time making a decision between the many choices.
-The Neidlinger Kugelmühle (Marble Ball Mill) is one of the few of its kind still active and is a suitable excursion in summer and winter.
-When it's cold, enchanting ice formations form at the mill and it's high season for the Kugelmüller because the water is denser and heavier.
-In addition to the mill itself, the ball factory can also be visited a few meters upstream where there is a small museum.
+The marble pieces dance back and forth in the rushing water of the Neidlingen Marble Mill as if they were made of Styrofoam.
+The edges grind down further and further until perfect marbles are formed.
+Each one is unique: the inner structure of the Jura stone is only revealed when they are polished.
+Anyone who decides to buy a marble will be spoilt for choice.
+The Neidlingen Marble Mill (Neidlinger Kugelmühle) is one of the few of its kind still running and is a great place to visit in both summer and winter.
+In cold weather, the mill creates enchanting ice formations, and it is high season for the marble millers as the water is denser and heavier.
+In addition to the mill itself, you can also visit the marble factory a few meters upstream.
+There is even a small museum.

 swabianalb.info

-The Danube’s Secret Passage: The Young Danube in Immendingen
+The Danube’s Secret Passage: The Danube Seepage near Immendingen

 donaubergland.de/erleben/donauversickerung

-Supplying Needed Water: Lake Constance is Not Just a Playground
+Supplying Needed Water: Lake Constance Water Supply Centre in Sipplingen

-Lake Constance is Germany's largest lake and is therefore nicknamed the “Swabian Sea.“ It is also Europe's largest drinking water reservoir and has been supplying around four million people in Baden-Württemberg every day for over 60 years.
-The water is treated in the Lake Constance water supply in Sipplingen.
-It is an absolute specialty because drinking water in Central and Northern Europe is usually obtained from groundwater.
-But there are water-stressed areas in the south that rely on lake water.
-After thorough filtration, it is distributed across thousands of kilometers of pipes across the country using hydropower and pumping systems.
-The water takes two days to reach Stuttgart and a whole week to reach the Odenwald, where the supply network ends.
+Lake Constance is not only Germany's largest lake, nicknamed the ‘Swabian Sea’.
+It is also Europe's largest drinking water reservoir, supplying around four million people in Baden-Württemberg every day for more than 60 years.
+The water is treated in the Lake Constance Water Supply Centre in Sipplingen.
+This is somewhat unusual, as drinking water in Central and Northern Europe is usually obtained from groundwater.
+However, there are water-scarce areas in Southwest Germany that rely on lake water.
+After being thoroughly filtered, it is distributed across the country via thousands of kilometres of pipes using hydroelectric power and pumping systems.
+The water takes two days to reach Stuttgart and a whole week to reach the Odenwald Forest, where the supply network ends.

 echt-bodensee.de/der-bodensee/bodenseewasser